UniMath/agda-unimath/src/metric-spaces/precategory-of-metric-spaces-and-short-functions.lagda.md

         ( is-equiv-f , is-isometry-f))
 ```

-### Isomrphism in the precategory of metric spaces and short maps is equivalent to isometric equivalence
+### Two metric spaces are isomorphic in the precategory of metric spaces and short maps if and only if there is an invertible isometry between them

 ```agda
 module _